loripepper/DL_Challenge/README.md

 Save and export your results to an HDF5 file, and name it AlphabetSoupCharity_Optimization.h5.

 # Step 4: Write a Report on the Neural Network Model
-For this part of the Challenge, you’ll write a report on the performance of the deep learning model you created for AlphabetSoup.

-The report should contain the following:

-Overview of the analysis: Explain the purpose of this analysis.
+# Overview of the analysis: Explain the purpose of this analysis.

-Results: Using bulleted lists and images to support your answers, address the following questions.
+This analysis is intended to provide the foundation with an algorithm to predict which applicants will be successful in the use of their potential grant funds.
+This will lead to a more effective use of funds, thereby providing better services in the community.

-Data Preprocessing
+# Data Preprocessing
 What variable(s) are considered the target(s) for your model?
+  The "IS_SUCCESSFUL" column is the target.

 What variable(s) are considered to be the features for your model?
+  The features are the rest of the columns that remain in the database following preprocessing.

 What variable(s) are neither targets nor features, and should be removed from the input data?
+  I dropped the EIN and NAME columns.

-Compiling, Training, and Evaluating the Model
+# Compiling, Training, and Evaluating the Model
 How many neurons, layers, and activation functions did you select for your neural network model, and why?
+  I included 2 hidden layers and used the 'relu' and 'sigmoid' activation functions.
+I included these layers in order to make sure that the outcome was at its     highest level of accuracy.

 Were you able to achieve the target model performance?
+  I'm not happy with the 72% accuracy, but was unable to increase the model performance.

 What steps did you take to try and increase model performance?
+  See above.

-Summary: Summarize the overall results of the deep learning model.
+# Summary: Summarize the overall results of the deep learning model.
 Include a recommendation for how a different model could solve this classification problem, and explain your recommendation.
+In my opinion, the model does not provide a high enough level of accuracy to add value to the grant decision process.
+I would suggest trying a supervised learning model to increase accuracy.